Harringay Green Lanes railway station: History

 There were originally wooden platform buildings, which were replaced by brick and concrete structures in the 1950s.
 The original ticket office at street level survived and in recent times has been converted into a café.
 To cope with the huge number of passengers visiting Harringay Stadium and Arena, both right next to the station, very long platforms were provided, but these were shortened in late 2003 due to subsidence.
 Just west of the station was a goods yard; this closed on 3 February 1964, and the site is now occupied by Railway Fields nature reserve.

-Station infrastructure
+Design

 In summer 2008, the station was repainted and re-signed in London Overground colours, with the green-painted staircase railings (for example) of the former Silverlink franchise giving way to Overground orange.
+The station has step-free access from street to platform.